Nenry/Financial_Institution_Search/README.md

 ## How to install
 1. Have NPM and Webpack installed.
 2. Download this repo.
-3. Navigate in terminal to the downloaded path of this repo
+3. Navigate in terminal to the downloaded path of this repo.
-4. Run "npm install" (Will install the necessary libraries to run)
+4. Run "npm install" (Will install the necessary libraries to run).
-5. Run "npm start" (Will create your bundle.js for react)
+5. Run "npm start" (Will create your bundle.js for react).
-6. Open index.html file in your browser (I used Google Chrome)
+6. Open index.html file in your browser (I used Google Chrome).
 7. Viola!
 It should be up and running.

 ## How to use